daveschafer/IOT-HS18/Adafruit.IO/README.md

 GPS with adafruit is a bit more complex.

-Most ist described here: https://cdn-learn.adafruit.com/downloads/pdf/adafruit-io-basics-gps.pdf
+Most is described here: https://cdn-learn.adafruit.com/downloads/pdf/adafruit-io-basics-gps.pdf

-But to understand how to build the messages, you have to take a deeper look int their code from here:
+But to understand how to build the messages, you have to take a deeper look into their code from here:

 https://learn.adafruit.com/track-your-treats-halloween-candy-gps-tracker/software